rsyncOSX/mydocsy/content/en/docs/Important.md

 ### Remote servers

-RsyncUI forces to transfer data by SSH if the *destination* is a remote server.
-The parameter, `-e ssh`, to rsync which make it transfer data by SSH cannot be deleted.
-Transfer data by SSH is the only way to secure data is encrypted when transferring data over a network connection.
-See the chapter about *Passwordless login* for more info about SSH.
+RsyncUI forces to transfer data by ssh if the *destination* is a remote server.
+The parameter, `-e ssh`, to rsync make it transfer data to be tunneled by ssh.
+This is the only way to secure data is encrypted when transferring over a network connection.
+See the chapter about *Passwordless login* for more info about ssh and ssh-key.
+This feature cannot be disabled.

 ### Be safe